North Korea's stranded migrant workers

 Hermit kingdom sent labourers overseas to fund cash-starved regime and weapons programme, but shut borders during pandemic

-Thousands of North Koreans working illegally in China have reportedly rioted to demand unpaid wages, allegedly spent by Pyongyang to fund its war machine.
+Thousands of North Koreans working illegally in China have reportedly rioted to demand years of unpaid wages alleged to have been spent on funding Pyongyang's war machine.

-About 2,500 North Koreans were owed $10 million from years of unpaid labour, Cho Han-bum, a research fellow at the Korean Institute for National Unification think tank, told NK News.
-Workers in 15 Pyongyang-operated factories in northeastern China reportedly "erupted" into riots when they discovered their wages "had instead "been put towards building weapons for Pyongyang", said BBC News.
-The "violent protests", near the North Korean border, led to the death of an official sent from Pyongyang to monitor the labourers, said South Korea's Korea Times.
+About 2,500 North Korean labourers were owed a total of $10 million, Cho Han-bum, a research fellow at the Korean Institute for National Unification think tank, told NK News.
+Workers in 15 Pyongyang-operated factories in northeastern China are said to have "erupted" into riots after discovering that their wages had instead "been put towards building weapons", said BBC News.

-It's impossible to verify reports of riots in the secretive regime's "closely guarded" factories in China, said the BBC's Seoul correspondent Jean Mackenzie.
-China denies their existence, as employing North Korean workers abroad is prohibited by the United Nations.
-But South Korean intelligence told the broadcaster there had been "multiple incidents" resulting from labourers' "poor working conditions".
-The reports have "sparked concern for the wellbeing of the tens of thousands of North Koreans working overseas, earning money for the cash-starved regime".
+According to South Korea's The Korea Times, at least one North Korean government official sent to monitor the labourers was killed during the "violent protests", near the North Korean border.

 Subscribe to The Week